pandas-dev/pandas/doc/source/enhancingperf.rst

    %timeit pd.eval('df1 + df2 + df3 + df4', engine='python')

-:func:`~pandas.eval` Performance
+:func:`pandas.eval` Performance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 :func:`~pandas.eval` is intended to speed up certain kinds of operations.
 In
 particular, those operations involving complex expressions with large
-``DataFrame``/``Series`` objects should see a significant performance benefit.
+:class:`~pandas.DataFrame`/:class:`~pandas.Series` objects should see a
-Here is a plot showing the running time of :func:`~pandas.eval` as function of
+significant performance benefit.
+Here is a plot showing the running time of
-the size of the frame involved in the computation.
-The two lines are two
+:func:`pandas.eval` as function of the size of the frame involved in the
-different engines.
+computation.
+The two lines are two different engines.

 .. image:: _static/eval-perf.png